10 Start Up Costs Associated With Renting Out Your Home

 10. The First Month's Rent

 The first month's rent usually goes to the agents in the transaction.
-We pay the landlord's agent and tenant's agent to bring the landlord and the tenant together.
+We pay the owner's and resident's agents to bring the owner and the resident together.
 This is paid out of the first month's rent.

 If you have any questions, please contact us directly.